 Instacart is a very simple app that you can use to order groceries.
 Download it to your phone!
 Instacart is basically a third party involved in the grocery process, so they get groceries from places like Whole Foods, Costco, Fred Meyer, etc… As a result of this they price the groceries differently than the store and often the prices are higher than the regular store.
 The exception to this is Whole Foods.
-For this reason, when I used Instacart I ordered my groceries from Whole Foods just to avoid the markup.
+For this reason, when I used Instacart I ordered my groceries from Whole Foods or PCC just to avoid the markup.

 Here are a few other things to know about Instacart.

 - Free delivery IF you sign up for Instacart Express.
 Otherwise delivery ranges $9.99 – $11.99 depending on fast you want the items delivered.

 - You can chat with your grocery person while they are shopping which is fun if you need to add an item or have a brand change.

 - Instacart Express membership is $149/year or $14.99/month (as of 01/26/18)